iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and

-where $H^\ast$ is a design parameter determined by sensing resolution and acceptable situational-awareness levels.
+where $H^\ast$ is a design parameter determined by sensing resolution and an acceptable level of situational-awareness.
 Since this constraint may be violated in noisy or highly dynamic environments, it should be embedded into the optimization through a penalty term, thus,

 with $\lambda_H > 0$ and $[x]_+ = \max(x,0)$.